 On October 1, 2016, the Company entered into a Management Services Agreement ("Agreement") with Grosso Group Management Ltd. (Grosso Group) to provide services and facilities to the Company.
+Grosso Group is owned by Joseph Grosso.
 Grosso Group provides its member companies with administrative and management services.
 The member companies pay monthly fees to Grosso Group on a cost recovery basis.
 The fee is based upon a pro-rating of Grosso Group's costs including its staff and overhead costs among the member companies.
 The fee is reviewed and adjusted quarterly based on the level of services required.
+The Agreement expired on December 31, 2024 and was automatically renewed for a period of two years pursuant to the terms of the Agreement.

 The Agreement contains termination and early termination fees in the event the services are terminated by the Company.
-The termination fee includes six months of compensation and any contractual obligations that Grosso Group undertook for the Company, up to a maximum of \$750,000.
+The termination fee includes three months of compensation and any contractual obligations that Grosso Group undertook for the Company, up to a maximum of \$750,000.
 The early termination fees are the aggregate of the termination fee in addition to the lesser of the monthly fees calculated to the end of the term and the monthly fees calculated for eighteen months, up to a maximum of \$1,000,000.

-Nine months ended Nine months ended September 30,
+Year ended December 31,

 2024 2023

 Transactions \$ \$

 Services rendered:

 Grosso Group Management Ltd.

-Management fees 279,000 89,400
+Management fees 309,000 182,400

-Office & sundry 27,000 18,000
+Office & sundry 30,000 27,000

-Total for services rendered 306,000 107,400
+Total for services rendered 339,000 209,400